 Tom LaFleur, Senior Systems Engineer, Juan Martinez, Senior Systems Engineer, and Dave Prizlow, Principal Engineer

 On its own, Datacap logs batch-level information.
 Our clients typically use simple reports such as number of current batches, what step they are in, aborted batches, and scan summary.
 Datacap does a great job logging this level of information.
 Our team extended these capabilities to provide document-level reporting that produces an audit trail for each document including user activity.
 Tracking metrics at the document level allows users to fine-tune their Datacap applications and processes.
 Managers and administrators then have visibility into bottlenecks, individual user performance, turnaround times, etc.

 Tracking at the document level is a great custom feature and our team has plans to bring this kind of reporting down even further to an analytical view so a business can track Datacap’s recognition accuracy (i.e. If Datacap captures ten data fields, how many did it accurately capture?).
 The ability to pinpoint errors will help an organization improve capture accuracy and reduce manual intervention.

-#6 Expand your knowledge by subscribing to a tech blog that features Datacap tips.
+#6 Expand your knowledge by subscribing to a tech blog that features IBM Datacap tips.

-With all this expertise and wisdom in one place, we decided it is time to share with others in our new blog: Pyramid Solutions Tech Corner.
-The Tech Corner features technical blogs about Pyramid Solutions and IBM products and solutions, including Datacap tidbits.
+With all this expertise and wisdom in one place, we decided it is time to share with others in our new blog: Pyramid Solutions Content Services Blog.
+The Content Services blog features blogs about Pyramid Solutions and IBM products and solutions, including IBM Datacap Services tidbits.